merajaprasad/CKA-2024/Resources/Day27/readme.md

 ```
 kubeadm token create --print-join-command
 ```
-- If you want to change the labels of worker-node
+- If you want to change the labels of worker-node, you can execute below command on master node.

 ```
 kubectl label node <node-name> node-role.kubernetes.io/worker=worker